offsoc/ciso-assistant-community/documentation/architecture/data-model.md

 #### Requirement assessment

 - add the following fields:
-  - answer: a json corresponding to the optional question of the requirement node.
+  - answer: a json corresponding to the optional questions of the requirement node.

 #### Compliance assessment